despinademetriadou/hmode-classifier/README.md

-# H-mode Classification for Fusion Plasmas
+# Machine Learning Classification of Plasma Confinement Mode in the DIII-D Tokamak

-A machine learning approach to classify H-mode vs L-mode confinement regimes in tokamak plasmas, achieving **98.71% accuracy** on DIII-D data.
+A machine learning approach to classify H-mode vs L-mode confinement regimes in tokamak plasmas, achieving **98.7% accuracy** on expert-labelled DIII-D data.
+This was carried out as part of UCL's Faculty of Computer Science MSc Data Science and Machine Learning thesis.

 ## 🔬 Project Overview

 This repository contains the final implementation of an enhanced machine learning model for automated H-mode classification in fusion plasmas.
-The model significantly outperforms existing methods like OMFIT (91.1% accuracy) by using physics-informed feature engineering and advanced gradient-based analysis.
+The model significantly outperforms existing methods, namely the OMFIT H-mode studies module (91.1% accuracy), by using physics-informed feature engineering and advanced gradient-based analysis.

 ### Key Achievements
-- **98.71% test accuracy** on DIII-D tokamak data
+- **98.7% test accuracy** on DIII-D tokamak data
 - **25 physics-based features** capturing pedestal structure and profile gradients
 - **Gradient Boosting Classifier** with optimized hyperparameters
 - **Comprehensive uncertainty quantification** and validation